A proven safety and tolerability profile

 • dArrhythmia includes bradycardia, carotid pulse increased, defect conduction intraventricular, electrocardiogram QT prolonged, electrocardiogram T wave abnormal, heart rate increased, palpitations, and sinus bradycardia.

-Pooled safety data for hepatic injury and other liver-related adverse reactions and elevations in AST or ALT: at least one liver-related adverse reaction (27%), liver enzyme elevation* (20%), and AST or ALT > ULN (45%).
+Pooled safety data (N=166) for hepatic injury and other liver-related adverse reactions and elevations in AST or ALT: at least one liver-related adverse reaction (27%), liver enzyme elevation* (20%), and AST or ALT > ULN (45%).

 • *Liver enzyme elevation refers to elevation in AST, ALT, alkaline phosphatase, or gamma-glutamyl transferase.